parthk279/ASE591-HW_GP6/src/HW2/README.md

 ## `col.py`
 This script includes the implementation of the `COL` class.
-The `COL` class is used to
+The `COL` class is used for storing and dealing with NUM and SYM type objects.

 ## `config.py`
 This file contains some important environment variables required to implement the functionality of all the classes in the homework.

+## `data.py`
+The script for implementing `DATA` class.
+The `DATA` class acts as a container for the information in ROW type objects but is summarized in the form of COL type objects.

 ## `main.py`
 The main file is contains all the code to run the test functions.
 It coerces through